Modern genetic technology can be used to modify the genomes of living beings. This process is also known as “genetic engineering.”

-Golden Rice: Modified rice that produces beta-carotene , the precursor of vitamin A. Vitamin A deficiency is a public health problem for millions of people around the world, particularly in Africa and Southeast Asia.
+Golden Rice: Modified rice that produces beta-carotene, the precursor of vitamin A. Vitamin A deficiency is a public health problem for millions worldwide, particularly in Africa and Southeast Asia.
 Golden rice still awaits regulatory approval.

-Goats that produce important proteins in their milk: Goats modified to produce FDA-approved human antithrombin (ATryn), which is used to treat a rare blood clot disorder in humans.
+Goats that produce essential proteins in their milk are modified to produce FDA-approved human antithrombin (ATryn), used to treat a rare blood clot disorder in humans.

-Goats have also been genetically modified to produce spider silk, one of the strongest materials known to man, in their milk.
+Goats have also been genetically modified to produce spider silk, one of the most robust materials known to man, in their milk.
 Proposed uses for this range of recombinant spider silk from artificial tendons to bulletproof vests.

 Plantains producing vaccines: genetically modified bananas that contain a vaccine.
 Bananas provide an easy means to administer a vaccine (especially to children) without the need for a medical professional trained to inject.
 Edible vaccines are still in development.

-Chymosin-producing microorganisms: Yeast, fungi or bacteria modified to produce the enzyme chymosin, which divides milk to make cheese.
-Traditionally, rennet (found in the stomachs of cows) is used to coagulate cheese.
+Chymosin-producing microorganisms: Yeast, fungi, or bacteria modified to produce the enzyme chymosin, which divides milk to make cheese.
+Traditionally, rennet (found in the stomachs of cows) is used to thicken cheese.

-But, when the demand for firm cheeses exceeded the amount of rennet available, recombinant chemosin was developed and is widely used today.
+But, when the demand for firm cheeses exceeded the amount of rennet available, recombinant chymosin was developed and is widely used today.

-Blue Roses: Roses modified with thoughts genes to express a blue color.
-The Japanese company Suntory developed the blue rose, which was previously unattainable through traditional selective breeding approaches.
+Blue Roses: Roses are modified with thoughts genes to express a blue color.
+The Japanese company Suntory developed the blue rose, previously unattainable through traditional selective breeding approaches.
 Before the success of Suntory, blue roses were created by dyeing techniques.

 A more practical objection to transgenic technology is the risk of altering ecosystems.
 Consider genetically modified Atlantic salmon, currently under review by the US Food and Drug Administration.
 UU (FDA).